astropy/astropy/docs/development/codeguide.rst

 As you can see, each superclass's method is entered only once.
-For this to work it is very important that each method in a class that calls its superclass's version of that method use :func:`super` instead of calling the method directly.
+For this to work it is very important that each method in a class that calls its superclass's version of that method use `super` instead of calling the method directly.
 In the most common case of single-inheritance, using ``super()`` is functionally equivalent to calling the superclass's method directly.
 But as soon as a class is used in a multiple-inheritance hierarchy it must use ``super()`` in order to cooperate with other classes in the hierarchy.

-.. note:: For more information on the the benefits of :func:`super`, see
+.. note:: For more information on the the benefits of `super`, see
           https://rhettinger.wordpress.com/2011/05/26/super-considered-super/

 .. _import-star-example: